 In the Historische Haven, ships are refurbished and launched.
 The large barges are occupied.
 You may bike towards these boats, walk around, and if you see a skipper, feel free to talk to them.
 They love to tell you something about their ship!
 After all, it is sailing heritage, so very special.

-Between node 41 and 40 Kraaiveld estate
+Between nodes 41 and 40 Kraaiveld estate

 De Roef 4 in Woudrichem